firedrakeproject/Irksome/demos/dirk/demo_dirk_parameters.py.rst

 =============================================================
 Many practitioners favor diagonally implicit methods over fully implicit ones since the stages can be computed sequentially rather than concurrently.
-We support a range of DIRK methods and provide
+We support a range of DIRK methods and provide a convenient high-level interface that is very similar to other RK schemes.
-This demo is intended to show how Firedrake/PETSc solver options can be used to retain this efficiency.
+This demo is intended to show how to access DIRK methods seamlessly in Irksome.

 This example uses the Qin Zhang symplectic DIRK to attack the mixed form of the wave equation.
 Let :math:`\Omega` be the unit square with boundary :math:`\Gamma`.
 We write